-Create a multi-pronged approach to reduce risk to utilities and project proponents, increase the availability of financing mechanisms, and encourage ancillary investments that will benefit the industry and economies of communities.
+The AESTF recommends a multi-pronged approach to reducing risk to utilities and project proponents, increasing the availability of financing mechanisms, and encouraging ancillary investments that will benefit the industry and economies of communities.

 Alaska will always be a high-cost state, defined by the tyranny of geography, time, and distance.
 Access to markets, and at the tail-end of a global supply chain, there are clear competitive disadvantages within which utilities and project developers operate, even as ratepayers (or the State) bear the cost.
 There are ways, however, to lower the costs of project development, and state action can facilitate this.